Clear Script: History

 The Clear Script is a Mongolian script, whose obvious closest forebear is vertical Mongolian.
 This Mongolian script was derived from the Uyghur alphabet.
 The Clear Script was developed as a better way to write Mongolian, specifically of the Western Mongolian groups of the Oirats and Kalmyks.
 It resolved ambiguities in the written language by assigning symbols to vowels, and adding new symbols and diacritics to show vowels and vowel lengths, and to distinguish between voiced and unvoiced consonants.
 Symbols that were preserved from the traditional Mongolian script were assigned a fixed meaning.

 There were even some marks enabling distinctions that were unimportant for words written in the Oirat language but were useful for the transcription of foreign words and names, such as between ši and si.

 Usage

+The Clear Script with Tibetan carvings and damaged pictures near Almaty, Kazakhstan.

 The Clear Script was used by Oirat and neighboring Mongols, mostly in the late 17th and early 18th centuries.
 It was widely used by its creator and others to translate Buddhist works so that they might better spread the Buddhist religion throughout western Mongolia.
 Though the script was useful for translating works from other languages, especially Tibetan, it was also used more informally, as evidenced by some letters from the late 1690s.

-Around the 19th and early 20th centuries, some Altaians in Russia were able to utilize the script to read and write texts due to contacts with Mongolian Buddhists.
+Around the 19th to early 20th century, some Altaians in Russia were able to utilize the script to read and write texts due to contacts with Mongolian Buddhists.

 The script was used by Kalmyks in Russia until 1924, when it was replaced by the Cyrillic script.
 In Xinjiang, Oirats still use it, although today Mongolian education takes place in Chakhar Mongolian all across China.